 Many DUI lawyers require a retainer payment representing a portion or all of the legal costs.
 This means the defendant will need to spend money before any legal work commences.
 A retainer is usually due immediately after signing an engagement letter.
 If the attorney is fired or overall legal costs are less than the amount paid on retainer, the remainder will be returned.

-Most attorneys charge legal fees an hourly rate that typically varies from less than $100 to more than $1,000 based on experience level, location, and area of legal expertise.
+Most DUI defense attorneys charge legal fees an hourly rate that typically varies from less than $100 to more than $1,000 based on experience level, location, and area of legal expertise.
 Billable hours are the number of hours the attorney spends doing work directly related to the DUI case.
 This includes time spent researching, corresponding in writing or via telephone, and preparing written documents.
 It is rare for a DUI attorney to charge a flat fee or accept a case on a contingency basis that requires no payment unless the DUI case is won.